By Stacey Scott, founder of Vita

 It’s almost four years ago that I experienced neurological symptoms.
-It started with tingling and sensory loss in the tip of left thumb and over the course of three months I gradually lost sensation and co-ordination in both hands, lost sensation on the soles of both feet and was unable to walk without assistance.
+It started with tingling and sensory loss in the tip of the left thumb and over the course of three months, I gradually lost sensation and coordination in both hands, lost sensation on the soles of both feet, and was unable to walk without assistance.
 I could barely hold a fork to eat, needed help to wash and dress and I was exhausted.

 What I did and how it can help you